zotonic/zotonic/doc/ref/configuration/port-ssl-configuration.rst

 Adding your own SSL options or certificates
 -------------------------------------------

-When you want to implement your own certificate handling you have to implement a notification handler which returns the certificates to the underlying HTTPS server.
-This can be needed when you have a site with different aliases, or when you can want to implement automated certificate handling for a specific certificate authority.
+If you want to implement your own certificate handling you have to add a notification observer which returns the certificates to the underlying HTTPS server.
+This can be needed if you have a site with special hostname aliases, or if you want to implement automated certificate handling for a specific certificate authority.

+The notification use by the SNI (Server Name Indication) handler is:

 ``ssl_options{server_name=ServerName}``
-  Sent back the certificate, key or other ssl options. ``ServerName`` is a string with the name of the server found in the SSL handshake.
-Expects a proplist with Erlang ``ssl:ssl_option()``.
-This proplist will override the default ssl options for this connection.
+  Return the certificate, key or other ssl options. ``ServerName`` is a string (list) with the name of the server from the SSL handshake.
+You shoudl return a proplist with Erlang ``ssl:ssl_option()`` terms.
+The proplist will override the default ssl options for this connection.
 For more information about the possible properties see `Erlang SSL`_.
   If ``undefined`` is returned the SSL handshake will try the next SSL module.
-If all modules return ``undefined`` then self-signed certificates will be used.
+If all modules return ``undefined`` then a self-signed certificate will be used.